joergi/blog_old/_posts/2017-10-17-Using-Docker-as-non-root.md

 ---
 title: "Using Docker as non-root"
+descrition: "this is an old article (and if you still have this problem, let me know) - the newer version should let you run Docker without beeing root."
 date: 2017-10-17
 ---

 [UPDATE 2020-04-21] as mentioned in this [post](https://askubuntu.com/a/477554/80388) it's not needed anymore:
 ```
 Good news: the new docker (version 19.03 (currently experimental)) will be able to run rootless negating the problems that can occur using a root user.
 No more messing with elevated permissions, root and anything that might open up your machine when you did not want to.
 ```

 Normally you need to run docker as root: